16 Secrets of School Portrait Photographers

 One by one, they form a little conveyor belt—throngs of students lining up to sit in a chair, look into a camera lens, and smile.
 For millions of kids, picture day is a way to memorialize their appearance in a given year, although later the out-of-fashion clothes or cosmetic growing pains may be a way to memorialize pure awkwardness.
 For the photographers tasked with the job, however, picture day means corralling hundreds of children and establishing a comfort level without any time to waste.

-“We get about 30 seconds per kid,” Kristin Boyer, a photographer in Atlanta, Georgia, who has been taking school portrait photos for eight years, tells Mental Floss.
+“We get about 30 seconds per kid,” Kristin Boyer, a photographer in Atlanta, Georgia, who has been taking school portrait photos for eight years, told Mental Floss in 2018.
 “And it’s amazing how much impact you can have.
 You want to make them feel like a million bucks—beautiful, awesome, and smart.”

 While deals can vary by school, photographers typically get paid when parents order photos.
 The school then takes a percentage of that fee.